 Based on the team’s findings, new wording recommendations were given to establish more consistency in the administrative process for the three manuals and an overall more cohesive, effective event.

-After the initial pilot testing at Fort Drum, changes were implemented to allow more Soldiers to participate in the new testing process to earn badges.
+After the initial pilot testing at Fort Drum, changes were implemented to allow more Soldiers the ability to participate in the new testing process to earn badges.

-“We originally saw only a 2 to 3 percent increase of those awarded, but as we continue to run the event the percent of Soldiers awarded has increased,” said Command Sgt.
+“We originally saw only a 2 to 3 percent increase of those awarded, but as we continue to run the event the percent of Soldiers awarded has increased,” Command Sgt.
 Maj.
-Mario Terenas, 10th Mountain Division.
+Mario Terenas, 10th Mountain Division, said.

-With the new events being conducted simultaneously “it provides multiple opportunities for the badge events to happen at all Army installations each year, it gives deployed Soldiers, Soldiers who are injured or sick, and Soldiers who have not passed previously to train and test again.” said Command Sgt.
+With the new events being conducted simultaneously “it provides multiple opportunities for the badge events to happen at all Army installations each year.
+It gives deployed Soldiers, Soldiers who are injured or sick, and Soldiers who have not passed previously to train and test again,” Command Sgt.
 Maj.
-Derrick Garner, Maneuver Center of Excellence, Fort Benning, Georgia.
+Derrick Garner, Maneuver Center of Excellence, said.

-The legacy model, which has had limited changes over the years, was 45 days long event that used up precious time, a tremendous amount of resources, and people.
+The legacy model, which has had limited changes over the years, was a 45-day long event that used up precious time, a tremendous amount of resources, and people.
 Due to its needs, the event would only take place once a year to every couple of years.
-Also each badge event was conducted individually, therefore during the year only one of the three badges would have the chance to be awarded.
+Also, each badge event was conducted individually, therefore during the year only one of the three badges would have the chance to be awarded.

 Through the implementation of this strategy, TRADOC has successfully addressed the challenges posed by conducting the legacy badge events.
-Unit leaders in all installations and operation environments will have the resources and solutions they need to available for their teams.
+Unit leaders in all installations and operation environments will have the resources and solutions they need to make earning the badges available for their teams.

 Looking forward, the TRADOC team has the intent to complete the new policy by 31 October or earlier and will release it at AUSA under the new Non-Commissioned Officers Strategy.